 The Compass parent portal provides parents with information relating to student progress, events, attendance and is a key communication tool between the school and parents.
 Regular news feeds are sent to parents via the Compass app and there is an events calendar for parents to view.
 The free Compass app is available for download on iPhone, iPad, android phones, android tablets and windows.
 Parents are requested to download the app to their device.
 Each family is provided with a login id on commencement at Seaholme Primary School.

 Good communication between home and school is essential and we value a close working relationship.
 There are many forms of communication that foster strong relationships.
-These include whole school assemblies, a fortnightly e-newsletter, communication via our Compass parent portal and Parent/Teacher conferences.
+These include whole school assemblies, a monthly e-newsletter, communication via our Compass parent portal and Parent/Teacher conferences.
 All members of our community are welcomed and encouraged to provide feedback to ensure an outstanding learning environment for our students.

-Outside Hours School Care (OHSC)
+Out of School Care (OHSC)

 A variety of activities are available to cater for the various age groups attending the program.
 Activities are planned regularly by friendly, enthusiastic staff at planning meetings and children are also invited to contribute their requests for activities.
 A variety of themes are used to encourage children’s skills and imagination.

 Breakfast and afternoon tea are provided and children are encouraged to develop healthy eating habits.

 Co-ordinator 0407 351 811

 The O.S.H.C. operates on a flat rate per child: